UniboDIFABiophysics/programmingCourseDIFA/Lesson_09_DataFrame_and_Pandas.md

 ## Series as elements of a DataFrame

-I can manipulate columns in various ways, starting from the possibility of removing unwanted
+I can manipulate columns in various ways, starting from the possibility of removing unwanted ones

 ```python